Start a New TimeBank

 Starting a TimeBank is an exciting process, but requires a lot of thought, planning, commitment, and solid hard work.
 TimeBanks share the same core principles and practices, and at the same time are each one is unique because they reflect the communities that create them.
 Creating and maintaining a TimeBank is an on-going process.
 Needs lots of teamwork!
 Your members will create your TimeBank’s personality.

-To help you and your community create a new TimeBank we have made a list of the typical steps that new TimeBanks find helpful.
-These steps will give you a good overview.
-For a start-up toolkit with detailed information relating to each of the specific steps, go to the TIMEBANK KNOWLEDGE COMMONS.
+For a start-up toolkit with detailed information relating to each of the specific steps, go to the Timebank Knowledge Commons.
 This TB Knowledge Commons has been put together by a group of truly dedicated TimeBankers who spent months collecting the vast amount of how-to information created and used by TimeBanking pioneers and leaders.
 They have organized that information and posted it in a forum that allows people to comment on what they find particularly helpful.

 Seven Key Steps